 More than half of Americans suffer from varicose or spider veins.
 Pain, itchiness, discoloration, discomfort, and reduced confidence are all common side effects of these disordered veins.
-With sclerotherapy at Advanced Life Clinic in Huntsville, AL, you can improve circulation, self-confidence, and overall quality of life.
+With sclerotherapy vein removal at Advanced Life Clinic in Huntsville, AL, you can improve circulation, self-confidence, and overall quality of life.
 Find out how it works.

 Absolutely!
 Sclerotherapy closes off disordered veins.
 When that happens, your body naturally diverts blood flow to nearby, healthy veins.
 The result is better circulation, less pain, less itching, and smoother, vein-free legs.

 To understand how it all works, it’s important to know what causes these veins to form in the first place and then understand how the treatment can help.
 Keep reading.

 Veins and arteries carry blood throughout the body.
 Blood is pumped out of the heart, where it delivers micronutrients and hydration to the body’s various tissues through strong arteries, which come with their own muscles for moving blood efficiently where it’s needed.

 After the blood does its delivery job, it is pumped back to the heart through veins, which are weaker and rely on the nearby muscles to help them move blood.
 Since most of our veins work against gravity to get blood back to the heart, veins come with one-way valves meant to prevent blood from going backward.
 However, sometimes these valves fail.
 When that happens, blood pools when your veins start to break down.
 The result is significant swelling.
 Turgid veins cause symptoms such as pain, discomfort, or burning.
 Other common side effects include:

 This describes what happens, but it doesn’t explain why.
 For that, we need to know about the risk factors for disordered veins.